deltachat/deltachat-pages/en/spec.md

 # Incoming group messages

-The messenger MUST search incoming messgages for the group-id in the following headers: `Chat-ID`, `Message-ID`, `In-Reply-To` and `References` (in this order).
+The messenger MUST search incoming messgages for the group-id in the following headers: `Chat-Group-ID`, `Message-ID`, `In-Reply-To` and `References` (in this order).

 If the messenger find a valid and existant group-id, the message MUST be assigned to the given group.